 1 Including Bundestag members representing Berlin.

 The legislator then modified the provision by the 22nd Ordinance amending the Federal Elections Act of 3 May 2013 (Federal Law Gazette I p.
 1082).
-Any overhang generated in the two-stage process of seat allocation is now balanced completely by extra mandates so that there is no overhang anymore in the final distribution of seats.
+Until the 2017 Bundestag Election, any overhang generated in the two-stage process of seat allocation was balanced completely by extra mandates so that there were no overhang mandates anymore at the end of the distribution process.

 The 25th Ordinance amending the Federal Elections Act of 14 November 2020 (BGBl.
 I p.
 2395) slightly modified the calculation procedure.
 In accordance with the amendment, a maximum of three overhang mandates can remain at the end of the allocation process.
 Any additional overhang is offset in the calculation process by increasing the number of seats.

 |Year of the Bundestag election||Number of constituencies||Total seats||Party||Overhang||Extra mandates|